-DBJ is covered within the existing GORMF.
-This GORMF governs issues such as reporting, recording and escalation of OR events and losses.
-At local level all business units in addition to Risk are responsible for adequate monitoring and reporting to ORM.
-Operational risk monitoring and management.
+DBJ is covered within the existing Group ORM Framework.
+This framework governs issues such as reporting, recording and escalation of OR events and losses.
+At local level all business units in addition to Risk are responsible for adequate monitoring and reporting to Group ORM.